justliam42/MSOE-notes/Classes/CPE 1500/Week 5 - Combination building blocks - multiplexer, decoder, encoder.md

 	- we can create subtraction (adding the negative)
 	- we can create multiplication (repetitive addition)
 	- we can create division (repetitive subtraction)
+ - numbers being added together become A and B and carry C